atlas-runtime/atlas-guides/README.md

 ## Installation
 We support two different ways of setting up Raspbery PI.
 1. Vanilla raspbian installation (Atlas components will be built later)
-2. Custom raspbian image packed with Atlas and its dependencies
+2. Custom raspbian image packed with Atlas and its dependencies **TODO**

 ### Vanilla Installation
 #### Requirements